marioholzheu/MLFinalProject/ProjectSummary.md

 Why Unet++
 According to this paper https://arxiv.org/pdf/1807.10165, which compares the U-Net with the UNet++, the Unet++ gets quite better scores for all different Datasets used.
 This can be achieved due to nested and dense skip connections.
 Therefore it seems really promising.
 ![Screenshot 2024-05-11 at 22 00 45](https://github.com/marioholzheu/MLFinalProject/assets/163416187/053f1362-c827-45df-950f-a5adff82eea9)

-I also tried to experiment with PAN Model additionally, as training time was way higher, I stopped this approach due to time reason and to focus more on Unet++
+I also tried to experiment with PAN Model additionally, as training time was way higher and results seemed not better, I stopped this approach right away due to time reason and to focus more on Unet++.

 #### Comparison of Unet and Unet++
 The same hyperparameter were used to see if the model itself can already outperfom unet which was the case.